 As a Jewish believer, the Sabbath is a very important part of my life.
-Keeping the Sabbath holy and setting a day set apart from the other days, is a vital part of faith in God, whether you are a Jew, or a believer in Jesus.
-In this article, I answer “What does it mean to keep the Sabbath day holy?” and share 11 ways to remember the Sabbath!
+Keeping the Sabbath holy and setting a day apart from the other days, is a vital part of faith in God, whether you are a Jew or a Christian believer in Jesus.
+In this article, I share how to keep the Sabbath holy and share 11 ways to honor the Sabbath day!

 Updated and republished from 2/5/2020